scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 ## Facebook backend
 The first step is to create an app in the [facebook's developer page](https://developers.facebook.com/), for this example we can create an app called `pybliotec_libro`.
-At the time of writting (13/11/2020) one has to log in, go to `My Apps` and click on `Create App`.
+At the time of writing (13/11/2020) one has to log in, go to `My Apps` and click on `Create App`.
 Choose `Manage Business integration` (it includes the messaging API) and fill in the details.

-In the dashboard of the app you just cread, you need to set up the messenger API.
+In the dashboard of the app you just created, you need to set up the messenger API.
 And here's where things start to get fun.
 First you will need to either create a Facebook Page to associate the bot with or associate one you already created.
 Once this association is performed you will have to create a Token and add a callback URL for your App.